-4.2 Appendix 2: Kirklees Safeguarding Children Partnership2018-05-09 - DA FINAL - Change of number v2.pdf (kirkleessafeguardingchildren.co.uk)
+4.2 Appendix 2: Kirklees Safeguarding Children Partnership final-draft-poster1-1.pdf

-4.3 Appendix 3:

-4.3.1 Meltham School's Out Record of Concern
+4.3 Appendix 3:4.3.1 Meltham School's Out Record of Concern

-Name and address of club:

-Child's name: Date of birth:

-Date of log: Time of log:

-Name of person logging concern (print): Signature:

-Job title:

-Date of concern/incident/disclosure: Time of concern/incident/disclosure:

-Describe the incident/concern/disclosure as factually as period exactly what happened, etc. Describe clearly any behavior ural or physical signs you have observed.

-Read through and make sure your report is clear now - will it also be clear to a stranger reading it next year?
+Name and address of club: Child's name: Date of birth: Date of log: Time of log: Name of person logging concern (print): Signature: Job title: Date of concern/incident/disclosure: Time of concern/incident/disclosure: Describe the incident/concern/disclosure as factually as exactly what happened, etc. Describe clearly any behavio Read through and make sure your report is clear now - will it also be clear to a stranger reading it next year?
+Action taken: Received by: Date: Time: Proposed action by the Designated Safeguarding Lead : On completion of this form, please photocopy.
+One copy to be handed to the club's

-Action taken:

-Date: Time:

-Proposed action by the Designated Safeguarding